KeirPar/OTW-Linux-Practice/bandit/level-12-to-13.md

 ## Goal
 The password for the next level is stored in the file data.txt, which is a hexdump of a file that has been repeatedly compressed.
 For this level it may be useful to create a directory under /tmp in which you can work using mkdir.
 Then copy the file using cp, and rename it using mv.

+##Notes
+This level is by far the longest and most difficult level so far.
+There are many different ways you can go about completing it.

 ## Commands Used and What They Do
 - `mkdir`: Creates a directory.
 - `cp`: Copies files.